cgruver/cgruver/_posts/2021-08-08-Growing-Your-Kube-Workforce.md

    __There will be a total of 6 CSRs that you need to approve.__

 ## Designate Master nodes as Infrastructure nodes

+Since we now have three dedicated worker nodes for our applications, let's move the infrastructure functions to the control plane.

 1. Add a label to your master nodes: